(NewsNation) — Former President Donald Trump has maintained steady support ahead of the 2024 election.

 - Called the overturning of the landmark abortion rights case Roe v.
 Wade “a great victory” during a CNN town hall

-- In April 2024, he said on his social media platform Truth Social that it’d be best if states handled abortion the way their constituents want, adding he’s in favor of exceptions for rape, incest and the life of the mother
+- Said it would be best if states handled abortion the way their constituents want, adding he’s in favor of exceptions for rape, incest and the life of the mother

-- Also said on Truth Social that he “strongly” supports fertility treatments and that he “has never and will never” advocate for restricting birth control and other contraceptives
+- “Strongly” supports fertility treatments and “has never and will never” advocated for restricting birth control and other contraceptives